 A dining table with a planter is a bold statement for any outdoor space; the table can be clad with wood, concrete or stone or anything else you like.
 The planter can have a stripe shape or a cross one, or even frame the table as you like.
 You can grow not only greenery or succulents but also edible herbs to eat them right during meals.

-a concrete dining table with a planter in the center and succulents and greenery growing is very chic and trendy
+A concrete dining table with a planter in the center and succulents and greenery growing is very chic and trendy.

-a weathered wood dining table with a planter with greenery in the center plus wooden benches for outdoors
+A weathered wood dining table with a planter with greenery in the center plus wooden benches for outdoors.

-an outdoor dining table of concrete wth a real tree growing in the center will refresh any tiny patio
+An outdoor dining table of concrete wth a real tree growing in the center will refresh any tiny patio.

-an outdoor dining table with planters with fresh greenery and herbs for eating and a waterfall will be a statement in your garden
+An outdoor dining table with planters with fresh greenery and herbs for eating and a waterfall will be a statement in your garden.

 Succulent Table Test Garden.
-Design: Matti Salomaki and Megan Speckmann, FarOutFlora, San Francisco (faroutflora.com)
+Design: Matti Salomaki and Megan Speckmann, FarOutFlora, San Francisco (faroutflora.com).